bycloudai/STIT-Windows/README.md

 ```

 # Main Code
 Run the AI!
 Where you start running the codes of the AI and a reminder that you just need to start here when you already setup the environment once.
-Just remember to activate the virtual environment with `conda activate STIT`
+Just remember to activate the virtual environment with `conda activate STIT`, and `cd` into the right file directory.

 ## Splitting videos into frames
 Our code expects videos in the form of a directory with individual frame images.